CruiseOutlook

 Overview

-Valletta, the capital of Malta, is a UNESCO World Heritage site renowned for its stunning Baroque architecture and rich history.
-With its charming narrow streets, vibrant culture, and breathtaking views of the Mediterranean, it offers a unique blend of historical exploration and modern-day vibrancy.
+Valletta, Malta's capital, is a UNESCO World Heritage site known for its rich history, stunning Baroque architecture, and vibrant culture.
+With its charming streets, impressive fortifications, and lively waterfront, Valletta offers cruise passengers a unique blend of history and modern Mediterranean life.

 Getting Around